henessyboi/react-intro/README.md

 - git merge branch_name: Combining changes from another branch to current branch

 Learn more about git from [freecodecamp](https://www.freecodecamp.org/news/understanding-git-basics-commands-tips-tricks/) and [atlasian](https://www.atlassian.com/git/glossary)

+# Challenge
+Create an application with the following feature
+User shoud be able to create list of people with their names and phone numbers user should be able to display list of people in form of cards with a picture, their name and phone number User shoud be able to delete person from list
+User should be able to edit person `phone number and name`

+**Additional info**
+Tools: React hooks
+Fetch the photos from [here](https://jsonplaceholder.typicode.com/photos) You can use [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and css [grid](https://css-tricks.com/snippets/css/complete-guide-grid/) to build webpages
+Push every change to github repository
+We will deploy it to netlify